ruggeri/tech-notes/algos/concurrency/atomic-operation-cost.md

   cache line just long enough to remove the old value and set it.
 You won't yield the cacheline until both operations are done, which is how you make this atomic.

-- TTAS: test-and-test-and-set
+## TTAS: Test-and-Test-and-Set

+- Discussed in Art of Multiprocessor Programming.
 - In "test-and-test-and-set" concept, you first test `*addr == 0` with a normal load/comparison.
 Then, only if flag is available, you do `XCHG addr, 1`.
 - If result is `1`, it means that someone acquired the cache line exclusive (and invalidated your copy) after you acquired it for read.
-  - Spin-testing first by reading your cached value makes sense so that you don't create extra cache coherence traffic while you wait for mutex to be freed.
+- In that case, you spin, reading the cached value (marked `SHARED`).
+So long as your cached value is not invalidated, it means no one has updated this value.
+  - `XCHG` cannot return anything except `1` until your cached value is marked `INVALID` (by someone else writing it).
+  - If you tried to `XCHG`, that would claim the address `EXCLUSIVE`, which would generate coherency traffic.
+  - That consumes coherency bandwidth, and makes other cores inspect their copy, despite no possibility of this core making progress.
   - You will only try to `XCHG` and generate cache traffic when your copy has been invalidated: when someone released the mutex.
 - Still, when someone finally does release the lock, (invalidating your copy), all waiters will generate a burst of traffic.
 - Of course, in most cases it is better to use an OS provided lock/synchronization object (like `futex`) so that the OS can deschedule the thread and run other things until the thread can make progress again.
+  - But it depends on how long you expect to wait.
 - There is a `PAUSE` instruction for use inside spin loops.
   - Basic idea is to reduce power/heat while doing something useless, lets an SMT/Hyper-Threading thread use more of the pipeline